jasonwbarnett/terraform-registry-proxy/README.md

 ### With external artifact storage

-In this scenario both https://registry.terraform.io and https://releases.hashicorp.com are proxied through this app.
+In this scenario only https://registry.terraform.io is proxied through this app.

-You will need to setup two DNS records pointing to the web server where `terraform-registry-reverse-proxy` is running.
+You will need to setup one DNS record pointing to the web server where `terraform-registry-reverse-proxy` is running, i.e.

+- `terraform-registry.company.com`

+It also assumes you're already proxying / mirroring https://releases.hashicorp.com.

 ![with artifact storage](/docs/diagrams/with-artifact-storage.drawio.png?raw=true)